-18.2 Mail Host
+17.2 Mail Host

-Here you can edit the settings for the unit's mail host for outgoing email.
+Here you can edit the settings for the unit's mail host.
 This setting is required in order to send emails for both alarm and log sendouts.

-- 1. Enter Host, Port and a valid Sender for the mail host. - 2.
-Name is used to distinguish the different servers in the system. - 3.
+- 1. Enter Host, Port and a valid email for the mail host. - 2.
+Host name is used to distinguish the different servers in the system. - 3.
 Many email servers require authentication.
 Select Auto and enter Username and Password for the email server (this is something you receive from your Internet service provider). - 4.
 Click Save.

-All email recipients are tied to a mail host defined in the settings.
-You can define more than one mail host.
+All email recipients are tied to an email server defined in the settings.
+You can define more than one email server.

-18.3 Recipients
+17.3 Recipients